Fitzroy Iron Works: Operational problems (1865–1866)

 Although the blast furnace had been converted to 'hot-blast', there were still deficiencies in its basic design.
 It remained an open-top furnace and did not have the ability to use the off-gases—mainly carbon monoxide—as a fuel for boilers or to heat the blast.
 It was thus more costly to operate than it should have been.
 The furnace only had one stove and so was not capable of applying the hot-blast continuously.
 It produced relatively expensive iron; in 1865 the landed cost of imported pig-iron was £5 per ton, while that made at the works cost £5 17s 6d.

 There were problems with the operation of the blast furnace itself.
 Soon after operation commenced, deposits—referred to as 'scaffolding'—began to build up inside the furnace and these gradually increased in thickness, restricting the space inside the furnace.
 The rate of production declined accordingly, falling to just 26 tons per week at the end.

 The coal would not coke and so it was being charged directly into the blast furnace.
 The coal was referred to as 'anthracite', perhaps because it was hard to ignite and would not form coke, or perhaps because anthracite coal had been used in other hot-blast blast furnaces without coking.
 True anthracite coal is virtually unknown on New South Wales coalfields, and it appears that the term was being used erroneously.
 It is more likely that the coal was high-ash, poor quality coal that exacerbated the problems with the blast furnace's operation.
 As early as June 1865, the coal quality was being criticised.
 It is reported that Hampshire needed to add charcoal or wood, with the coal, to keep the furnace working.

 Limestone used for flux could be found at Marulan but, without a rail connection, it had to be carried in drays.
 A rail connection to Sydney—the main market for products from the works—would not exist until the railway line reached Mittagong in March 1867.

-In January 1866, the blast furnace was shutdown, but the other parts of the works continued to operate.
+In January 1866, the blast furnace was shut down, but the other parts of the works continued to operate.
 The company was to lease out its new puddling furnaces and renovated rolling mill, while it sought to remedy the problems with the blast furnace, its lack of suitable coal, and the absence of working capital.

 The proposed contract of 1862, to supply 10,000 tons of iron rails—the one that had led to Lattin's involvement in 1863–1864—seems to have been quietly forgotten, by both the N.S.W.
 Government and the company.

 Joseph Hampshire left the works; he died by misadventure on a goldfield near Tuena in 1870.